GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Conclusion

 \section{Conclusion}

 This study introduced AI-mediated contact, a paradigm in which a conversational agent grounded in outgroup discussion data conveys outgroup perspectives during ingroup discussions, and presented GroupEnvoy as its implementation.
-Significant Time main effects across most psychological measures confirmed that engagement with outgroup perspectives promotes attitude change.
 Although no Group $\times$ Time interaction was significant, medium-to-large effect sizes for intergroup anxiety and perspective-taking suggest that interactive AI-mediated contact may outperform passive text exposure.
-Qualitative analysis revealed that GroupEnvoy activated distinct mechanisms, including anxiety reduction, enhanced outcome expectancies and engagement with \textit{meta-perceptions} of how the outgroup views the ingroup.
-Systematic evaluation revealed that effective AI-mediated contact requires calibrating agent responsiveness to prevent sycophancy, sustaining individuation within collective outgroup representation, and scaffolding rather than substituting users' perspective-taking effort.
-These findings position AI-mediated contact as a promising preparatory step toward direct intergroup engagement, with future work needed to validate these effects at larger scale and across diverse intergroup contexts.
+Qualitative analysis demonstrated distinct mechanisms in response to experimental conditions, including enhanced outcome expectancies, engagement with \textit{meta-perceptions} regarding the outgroup's perception of the ingroup, and three distinct patterns of perspective-taking.
+Our findings also indicate that effective AI-mediated contact requires calibrating agent responsiveness to prevent sycophancy, sustaining \textit{individuation} within collective outgroup representation, and scaffolding rather than substituting users' perspective-taking effort.
+These findings position AI-mediated contact as a promising preparatory step toward direct intergroup contact, with future work needed to validate these effects on a larger scale and across diverse intergroup contexts.

+\begin{acks} We used Claude to improve the clarity and grammar of our writing and to clarify the argumentative structure of previous research.
+We also consulted Claude's suggestions on potential segment boundaries and candidate codes for post-experiment interview transcripts, but all segmentation and code assignment decisions reported in this paper were made independently by the authors.

+This research was supported by The Nippon Foundation HUMAI Program and is part of the results of Value Exchange Engineering, a joint research project between Mercari R4D Lab and RIISE (Research Institute for an Inclusive Society through Engineering). \end{acks}